 Can the COVID vaccine cause shingles?

 According to a small study by the University of California External Site, there is currently no evidence that proves the COVID vaccine can cause shingles External Site.
 However, scientists say that after you get the COVID-19 shot, your immune system gets busy creating antibodies.
 This means your immune system may become temporarily compromised to other health conditions (like the chickenpox virus).

 Researchers are still getting a better understanding of how the COVID-19 vaccine impacts a potential shingles outbreak.
 One clinical trial External Site has even suggested that getting the shingles vaccine may help your body fight off the flu and COVID-19.

 Getting the COVID-19 and shingles vaccines

-Both the COVID-19 vaccines and SHINGRIX are covered at no cost to you by your Wellmark Blue Cross and Blue Shield health insurance plan.
+Both the COVID-19 vaccines and SHINGRIX are covered at no cost by most Wellmark Blue Cross and Blue Shield health insurance plans.
 If you have a Medicare plan, both vaccines are covered by your Medicare prescription drug plan.

 Before getting the vaccine, talk to your personal doctor to make sure the vaccines are right for you.
 According to the CDC, you can get the COVID-19 vaccine and other vaccines External Site (including the one for shingles) at the same time.